SikuliX/SikuliX-Docs/src/main/resources/docs/source/interaction.rst

 	:param application: the name of an application (case-insensitive) or (part of) a window title (Windows/Linux)

+	:return None if an error occured, on success a new App class object (look :ref:class:`App`)

 	This function closes the application indicated by the string *application* (Mac) or the windows whose titles contain the string *application* (Windows/Linux).
-	On Windows/Linux, the
-	application itself may be closed if the main window is closed or if all the windows of the application are closed.
+	On Windows/Linux, the application itself may be closed if the main window is closed or if all the windows of the application are closed.

 	Example::